Introduction to optimization methods for training SciML models: Acknowledgements

 \section{Acknowledgements}

 The work of A.K.~benefited from Artificial and Natural Intelligence Toulouse Institute (ANITI), funded by the France 2030 program under Grant Agreement No.~ANR-23-IACL-0002.
-The work of E.R.~was supported by the ANR project MEPHISTO (ANR-24-CE23-7039) and PEPR IA SHARP.
+The work of E.R.~was supported by the ANR project MEPHISTO (ANR-24-CE23-7039), the PEPR IA SHARP and the Fondation Simone et Cino Del Duca.